 - Group emergency equipment.

-Note: This 4-day adventure takes place August 2nd to August 5th, 2018 and reservations are required by July 15th, 2018.
+Note: This multi-day adventure takes place August 22nd to August 25th, 2019 and reservations are required by July 15th, 2019.

 Note: Rates shown above do not include tax (5%GST).
 Pricing subject to change without notice.
 Dates/times are subject to change as the conditions of hiking trails are weather and wildlife activity dependant.
 Due to the natural grade of the mountain trails, all participants should be of moderate fitness ability.
 Please wear proper footwear and dress for all weather conditions.
 We recommend bringing sunglasses, water, snacks, jacket and a camera.